Activities

 • What anti-corruption practices should be incorporated in the national frameworks and what obstacles need to be overcome?

-Module 5 – Human Rights and Democracy in the Era of New Challenges: novelties in Human rights protection and litigation.
-Environmental Challenges
+Module 5 – Human Rights and Democracy in the Era of Environmental Challenges

 • What are the specific features of protection of environmental rights?
 What are the recent examples of the influence of climate change on the full enjoyment of human rights, and practices of tackling these issues?